JNCressey/JNCressey.github.io/blogs/tzar/redocument.md

+<div style="color:dark-red">this blog is not complete yet, still to finish writing up</div>

 # Attempt to document the AI scripting language and configurable game constants in Tzar: The Burden of the Crown

 There is a choice of AIs to assign to a each player when setting up a game.
 For human players, this AI will operate when the player turns on AI assistance.